Endolith: Metabolism and survival

-The metabolism of endolithic microorganisms is versatile; there have been found genes involved in sulphur metabolism, iron metabolism and carbon fixation in many endolithic communities.
+The metabolism of endolithic microorganisms is versatile; genes involved in sulphur metabolism, iron metabolism and carbon fixation have been found in many endolithic communities.
 Whether they metabolize directly from the surrounding rock, or excrete an acid to dissolve it first is yet undetermined.
 According to Meslier & DiRuggiero there are genes found in the endolithic community involved in nitrogen fixation.
 The Ocean Drilling Program found microscopic trails in basalt from the Atlantic, Indian, and Pacific oceans that contain DNA.
 Photosynthetic endoliths have also been discovered.

 As water and nutrients are sparse in the endolith's surrounding environment, water limitation is a key factor in the capacity of survival of many endolithic microorganisms.
 Many of those microorganisms have adaptations to survive in low concentrations of water.
-Additionally, the presence of pigments, especially in cyanobacteria and some algae, such as; beta carotenes and chlorophyll help them to protect against dangerous radiation and act as a way to obtain energy.
+Additionally, pigments such as beta carotenes and chlorophyll, especially in cyanobacteria and some algae, help to protect against dangerous radiation and act as a way to obtain energy.
 Another characteristic is the presence of a very slow reproduction cycle.
 Early data suggest some only engage in cell division once every hundred years.
 In August 2013, researchers reported evidence of endoliths in the ocean floor, perhaps millions of years old and reproducing only once every 10,000 years.
 Most of their energy is spent repairing cell damage caused by cosmic rays or racemization, and very little is available for reproduction or growth.
 It is thought that they weather long ice ages in this fashion, emerging when the temperature in the area warms.